Skip to main content

 Kernel Parameter Configuration

-1. Minimize the use of swap space:
+1. Minimize the use of the swap area:

 Terminal input